Magento 2 (Adobe Commerce) Pricing Explained

 Magento Open Source and Adobe Commerce Pricing Plans

-Now that you are familiar with available Magento 2 versions, let’s talk about Adobe Commerce prices.
+Now that you are familiar with available Magento 2 editions, versions, and deployment models, let’s talk about Adobe Commerce prices.
 Understanding how much it costs to use Magento Open Source and Adobe Commerce is crucial for businesses considering these platforms as a solution for their e-commerce needs.
-This includes knowledge of Magento pricing tiers and the differences between Magento Open Source and Magento Commerce pricing, including Magento Commerce Cloud pricing and Magento Commerce On-Premise pricing.
+So, here is the table that illustrates the current state of things when it comes to Adobe Commerce pricing:

 Although the price of Magento Open Source is $0, it doesn’t mean that you can create your store for free.
 The license costs nothing, but running a Magento Open Source store is associated with multiple other expenditures that we describe below.